dawsbot/puffer-fish/README.md

 <br>
 #### Why is the generated filename so hideous?
 We used random strings in order to generate the filename in order to avoid name collisions should you want multiple puffer-fished files.
-With the current length of 10, and a possibility of 62<sup>10</sup> unique filenames
+With the current file length of 10 characters, this creates a possibility of 62<sup>10</sup> unique filenames.

 <br>